pleo-io/pleo-spa-cicd/actions/cursor-deploy/README.md

 The action supports rollbacks with blocking of automatic deployments until an explicit action is taken to undo the rollback.

+> Note that this will rollback to any commit that existed in the current branch history.
+It doesn't
+> guarantee that the the tree hash you're rolling back to was successfully deployed before or that
+> it doesn't suffer from the same issue as the reason for rollback.
+The developer performing the
+> manual rollback is responsible for ensuring that the rollback is to a safe commit.

 You can create rollback and unblock GitHub workflows triggered via repository dispatch, e.g.

 ```yml